Travis Scott: 2012–2014: Owl Pharaoh and Days Before Rodeo

 On March 13, 2014, Scott performed a new song, tentatively titled "1975" featuring Big Sean, from his upcoming project at the time, at the Texan music festival South by Southwest (SXSW).
 Scott later confirmed via his Twitter account that the song is not called "1975", and would be included on his second mixtape, titled Days Before Rodeo.
 He would later take to his Twitter account to announce Rodeo, as the official title for his major-label debut studio album.
 On May 5, 2014, Scott released the full version of the song, with its new title "Don't Play", featuring a sample of the song "M.O.N.E.Y" by the English rock band the 1975.
 On July 11, 2014, "Don't Play" was officially released as the lead single from Days Before Rodeo, via digital distribution.

 Following the success of Days Before Rodeo, Scott announced that he would headline a concert tour, called The Rodeo Tour, with rapper Young Thug and producer Metro Boomin.
 The tour started on March 1, 2015, in Santa Ana, California, and ended on April 1, 2015, in Portland, Oregon.
-The tour ran through major cities such as Denver, Colorado, Houston, Texas, Chicago, Illinois, Detroit, Michigan, New York City, Atlanta, Georgia, Philadelphia, San Diego, Los Angeles, San Francisco, California and Seattle, Washington.
-Second shows were added to some cities such as Los Angeles and New York City, after his first shows sold out.
-Artists such as Kanye West, Chris Brown, Wale and Birdman made special guest appearances in certain cities.
+The tour ran through major cities and artists such as Kanye West, Chris Brown, Wale and Birdman made special guest appearances in certain cities.